David T. Alexander: Work

 Alexander draws inspiration for his work from the unique character of the land, which he records in sketchbooks and sketches in preparation for more finished canvases.
 As a result, he has traveled extensively doing research for his work, including making trips to England, France, and the United States during his graduate research, and since then, travelling to the Arctic (1988), Scotland (to which he has gone several times), Iceland (1996, 2002), New Mexico and Arizona (1996), Nevada (2005), California (several visits as well), as well as making many trips to northern Ontario and Quebec, but he always combines his canonic subject matter (places without a great deal of human footprint) with abstraction.
-In 2004, the Globe and Mail wrote that he was an artist who could “simultaneously make convincing the reality of the scene before him…and make manifest, at the same time, the highly abstract dazzle of the visual information that makes up what we see”.
+In 2004, the Globe and Mail wrote that he was an artist who could "simultaneously make convincing the reality of the scene before him…and make manifest, at the same time, the highly abstract dazzle of the visual information that makes up what we see".
 His painting has a "two-way grip", said the newspaper.

 In his work of the 1980s, Alexander painted the prairie landscape, with its flat expanses and huge skies, as well as developing a thicker, more emphatic way of applying paint.
 During the 1990s, he sought to convey the structure and shapes of the forms that compose the mountains, varying his practice to create rectangles of either vertical or horizontal orientation, interspersed with near-square paintings as well as panoramic-format paintings.
 For imagery, he sometimes used an invented juxtaposition: a huge flower blooming in front of an Arctic landscape.
 Beginning in 2004 (after an initial inspiration in 2001), Alexander began to focus on water surfaces and their fleeting colour and light effects in his paintings.

 Selected exhibitions

 Alexander's work has been exhibited in galleries across Canada, the United States, and Europe.
 In 2012, the exhibition David Alexander: The Shape of Place, curated by Liz Wylie for the Kelowna Art Gallery, went on a national tour.
-It opened with a major multi-author book published by McGill-Queen’s University Press.
-The show, a retrospective, combined large and small paintings with works on paper and Alexander`s sketches in sketchbooks.
+It opened with a major multi-author book published by McGill–Queen's University Press.
+The show, a retrospective, combined large and small paintings with works on paper and Alexander's sketches in sketchbooks.
 In 2019, Alexander's small works were exhibited at Bau-Xi Gallery in Toronto which accompanied the show with a publication titled, like the show, David Alexander Small Works.
 In 2023, Alexander showed 20 years of work in a show titled David T. Alexander: Revisiting at Peter Robinson Gallery in Edmonton.
 A talk on YouTube accompanied the show.

 Selected public collections

 Alexander's works are represented in collections such the Canada Council Art Bank (Ottawa), Canadian Embassies (Warsaw and Beijing), Concordia University (Montreal), the University of Saskatchewan, Department of Foreign Affairs (Kuala Lumpur and Berlin), Edmonton Art Gallery, Institute of Art (Iceland), MacKenzie Art Gallery (Regina), Mendel Art Gallery (Saskatoon), Museum London, Ontario; Saskatchewan Arts Board, University of Toronto, and the Vancouver Art Gallery.
-He is represented by Bau-Xi Gallery.
+He is represented by Bau-Xi Gallery and Evoke Contemporary in Santa Fe, New Mexico.